Artist in city

 A practical Caravaggio day in Naples

-The two main sites are in different parts of the city and cannot easily be walked between.
+The three sites span different parts of the city.
 A workable itinerary:

 • Afternoon: Capodimonte.
-Take a taxi (approximately €12–15 from the historic centre) or the Capodimonte bus from Piazza Cavour.
+Take a taxi (approximately €12–15 from Via Toledo) or the Capodimonte bus from Piazza Cavour.
 Allow 3 hours minimum for the museum.
 The park surrounding the palace is also worth a short walk before or after.

 FAQ